Note to visitors: Other sites have copied information from this

 If you appreciate what is presented above, then please

-check out our Main Page for some
+check out our Main Page for other scientific

-on this web site.
+accomplishments on this web site.
 I am sure that you will find it interesting